hhstechgroup/development-practices/standards/unit-test-standards.md

 * debugging

 Unit tests are simple tests that test the smallest components of software, often a public method in an class.
 A true unit test does not try to test dependencies or try to run separate processes in order to test.
 By following standard unit testing practices, code will have a tendency to be cleaner, clearer, and have less bugs.
 All code should strive for tests.

-Test Driven Development (TDD) is a subset of Unit Testing.
-TDD goes beyond just testing that code is functional.
-It's main focus is to improve the quality of code by driving the development of it.
-TDD is a testing philosophy that starts with the test first followed by the implementation.
-By following the pattern, only the required code to solve that problem is coded and a test created for all code written.

-TDD is not without criticism and some interesting debates have occurred various public discussions.
-One main issue is TDD involves a different workflow than most developers are used to.
-It takes time to get comfortable with it, and many choose not to devote the time.
-Testing is an art and it is easy to create bad tests and code despite using TDD.
-TDD doesn't enforce you write good code, but it does make it harder to test when the code violates best practices.

 # Maturity Model
 A maturity model is concept used to define and assess a continuum for continuous improvement.
 A Unit Test Maturity Model breaks down unit tests by test coverage.
 We could break down unit test by other factors, but currently we will limit them by quantity.